Here’s What is Open in Amsterdam

 - If you have any health issues, such as a cold or flu, stay at home.
 If you are short of breath and/or have a fever other members of your household must also stay at home.

 - Wash your hands.
 Cough or sneeze into the inside of your elbow.
 Use paper tissues and toss them into a bin right-away.

 Amsterdam Airport Schiphol remained open during the lockdown.
 Of course, the number of arriving and departing flights were greatly reduced. [ref]Schiphol writes, “Schiphol’s flight numbers to and from the airport decreased by -90% in April 2020, compared to April 2019, to a total of 4,242 flights.
 126,877 travelers made their way to, from or transferred at Schiphol, when compared to 6.1-million travelers in April 2019.
 That amounts to a decrease of -98%.
 However, cargo flight numbers increased by 713 (+63%), when compared to April 2019, and stood at 1,837.”[/ref]

 KLM Royal Dutch Airlines resumed some flights as early as May 4.
 Transavia, a low-cost airline and a wholly owned subsidiary of KLM, will resume its flight schedule on June 4.
 Both airlines have announced that passengers will be required to wear non-medical masks during boarding, the flight, and deboarding.

 Public transport to and from the Amsterdam airport is up and running, although still on a limited schedule and in limited capacity.

 Keep in mind that the EU-wide entry ban for non-essential travel is still in effect until at least June 15, 2020.

-The most controversial measure: Starting June 1, 2020 all public transport customers aged 13 and over must wear a mask while boarding, during the trip, and while deboarding.
+The most controversial measure: As of June 1, 2020 all public transport customers aged 13 and over must wear a face mask while boarding, during the trip, and while deboarding.

 Other rules for using Amsterdam’s public transport system (bus, tram, metro, and/or ferry — as well as all trains):